Docker

 ghcr.io/logchimp/logchimp

-After running these command successfully, you can access your LogChimp site at http://localhost:8080/
+After running these commands successfully, you can access your LogChimp site at http://localhost:8080/.

-Here's an LogChimp Docker image structure for you to understand (if you're curious), what's happening behind the scenes.
+Here's a LogChimp Docker image structure for you to understand (if you're curious) what's happening behind the scenes.

 Resources